javascript-tutorial/en.javascript.info/1-js/2-first-steps/1-hello-world/article.md

 </dd>

  <dt>The `language` attribute: <code>&lt;script <u>language</u>=...&gt;</code></dt>
   <dd>This attribute was meant to show the language of the script.
-Certain outdated browsers supported other languages at that time.
 As of now, this attribute makes no sense, the language is JavaScript by default.
 No need to use it.</dd>
 <dt>Comments before and after scripts.</dt>
-<dd>In the most pre-historic books and guides, `<script>` may have comments inside.
+<dd>In really ancient books and guides, one may find comments inside `<script>`, like this:

-Like this:

 ```html
 <!--+ no-beautify -->